How to setup Astra Packet Processor for Cloud Mirroring

 docker-compose down

-• The playbooks assume that the docker and docker-compose commands are available to the remote_user.
+• Verify Docker access for the remote user.
+The playbooks assume docker and docker-compose commands are available to the remote_user without sudo.
+Confirm this before running setup.